Vegan Life > Recipes > Dinner > Carrot and Pumpkin Soup

 Can I use canned pumpkin puree instead of fresh pumpkin?
 Fresh pumpkin will give you the best flavor, but pumpkin season is short.
 If you can't get fresh pumpkin, you could either substitute with fresh butternut squash, or use about 1 1/2 15-ounce cans of pumpkin puree.
 Canned pumpkin is already cooked, so you don't need to cook it together with the carrots and broth.
 You can just add it in before blending.

 Can I eat the pumpkin seeds?
 Yes, pumpkin seeds are edible, although some people don't like them because they're a bit woody in texture.
 To separate them from the pulp, wash them off in a bowl of water.
 Then, transfer them to a baking sheet to dry.
-Normally, by the next day, they should be dry enough to bake.
+By the next day, they should be dry enough to bake.
 Spray them with a bit of olive oil spray (or toss with a small amount of olive oil).
 If you want to, you can also sprinkle them with a bit of salt.
 Bake at 325°F (160°C) for about 15-20 minutes, stirring the seeds every 5 minutes or so.

-Carrot and Pumpkin Soup
+Creamy Carrot Pumpkin Soup

 5.00 stars from 1 reviews